mrdrvt99/TGExtra/README.md

 # TGExtra + Lead
 A simple Telegram iOS Tweak.

-To Open Tweak menu : Longpress screen with 3 finger (if no flex injected) of 4 fingers.
+To Open Tweak menu : Open settings and scroll down to "Ask a Question" and hold press to pull up the settings.

 ## Screenshots